 Even skint people can enjoy a romantic day out here!
 Alternatively, there are loads of restaurants around in Glasnevin serving delicious food to enjoy after a stroll in the gardens.

-6. Feed the deer at Phoenix Park
+10. Find the deer in Phoenix Park

 However, this isn’t the only element of Phoenix Park that makes it such an attractive place to visit.
 You can hire bikes and mooch around the park — and, for the most date-appropriate cycle, we recommend hiring a tandem.